SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Session-42.md

   be in /home/centos/jenkins-agent (any-name) because CentOS dont have sudo access in /var/lib/jenkins, it has only in home folder or click on the question mark ? symbol, there you can see how to give the path.
 - Labels ---> We can set multiple lables, as of now agent-1
-- Launch methods ---> One is "Master asking agent to work" another one is "Agent comming to master and asking for work" we can use any of them, as of now we are going for "Master asking agent to work" that is nothing but "Launch agents via ssh" that means master is connecting to agent through ssh protocol.
+- Launch methods ---> One is "Master asking agent to work" another one is "Agent coming to master and asking for work" we can use any of them, as of now we are going for "Master asking agent to work" that is nothing but "Launch agents via ssh" that means master is connecting to agent through ssh protocol.
-- Host ---> We can give any of them Public or Private-IP, siva has given Private-IP
+- Host ---> We can give any of them Public_IP or Private_IP but siva has given Private_IP
 - Configure credentials ---> Username:centos (Treat username as secret) & Password:DevOps321, ID=ssh-auth
 - Host key verification strategy ---> Non-verifying verification startegy, that means when you are creating, it will not ask for the prompt.
-- We can add any number of agents like, 1 agent is for java, 1 agent is for roboshop, 1 agent is for flipkart project etc.
+- We can add any number of agents like 1 agent is for java, 1 agent is for roboshop, 1 agent is for flipkart project etc.

 ### Triggers in Jenkins pipeline